Contribute to the effectiveness of work in a commercial setting

 Key criteria assessors look for in your portfolio

-• Award credit for producing a clear work schedule that aligns with production demands and maintenance priorities
+- Award credit for demonstrating the use of a prioritised task list or work schedule that aligns with production targets and delivery deadlines.

 Assessment Guidance